numbats/learnr/chapters/chapter3.md

 [Github](https://github.com/).
 If you know your error really well and you think there might be a problem with the `package`, you can open an issue at the `package` repository.

+Discussion forum on Moodle.
+There is discussion forum for each subject on Moodle.
+You can post your questions to there and your tutor and lecture will answers them.
+This is a good place for you to share your questions and you can also answer other students’ questions.
+This way you can learn from other students and help each other out.

 Ask your lectures and tutors.
 We are here to help.
 Don’t be afraid to ask for helps.
 It might take you a few hours to figure out what is going